 Should Your Personal Account Be Public?

-This is a common question that lawyers have but there isn’t a clear-cut answer.
+This is a common question that lawyers have, but there isn’t a clear-cut answer.
 If you have personal social accounts that give off a professional persona, the answer is yes.
-If you are the face of your law firm, it’s a good idea to build personal profiles that show off the information that you want your audience to see.
-Remember that people will end up Googling you or your law firm anyway, so you may as well curate the content accordingly.
+If you are the face of your firm, it’s a good idea to build personal profiles that show off the information you want your audience to see.
+Remember that people will end up Googling you or your firm anyway, so you may as well curate the content accordingly.

 How to Promote a Law Firm on Social Media

 Clearly, social media for law firms is a great way to grow your firm, but what are the strategies to achieve success?
 Here are some tactics to consider when promoting your firm.